 While the transcript is still forming, the MTC has agreed on three core principles that the new transcript will reflect:

-No Standardization of Content
+No Required Standardization of Mastery Credits

 The performance areas, credit standards (rubrics, etc.) and credits are specific only to the individual crediting school, and will never be standardized across schools.